JDASoftwareGroup/jdatech.github.io/_posts/2024-01-23-ensuring-code-quality-a-guide-to-dynamic-git-hub-pull-request-gates.markdown

 ### Advantages

-*   Only those workflows get executed that are actually required, because the list of relevant files are declared at the `pull_request` trigger.
+*   Only those workflows get executed that actually apply to the changed files, because the list of relevant files are declared at the
+    `pull_request` trigger.
-    So, the status check overview of the pull request is limited to the relevant checks and no workflow is run unnecessarily.
+    As a result, the status check overview of the pull request is limited to the relevant checks and no workflow is run unnecessarily.
 *   The triggers and specific trigger conditions can be configured declaratively.<br>
     Additional triggers besides the `pull_request` that have to run in any case (even without relevant file changes) can be configured in a clean way.
 And the files restriction of the `pull_request` trigger are also declared where you